gsx750ss-dev/lumina-30-overview/docs/S_SERIES_TEMPLATE.md

 2. Do not rephrase core terminology
 3. Do not reduce or expand information arbitrarily
 4. Structure over design
 5. One slide = one message
+6. Each step must be visually separable
+7. Avoid text wrapping within steps

 ---